ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 then indicates that the peer is capable of stream mapping.

-In the absence of an adaptation layer indication notification carrying a "Stream Mapping" daptation code point, stream mapping can still be used if the application is aware that the peer application does not directly access SCTP streams.
+In the absence of an adaptation layer indication notification carrying a "Stream Mapping" adaptation code point, stream mapping can still be used if the application is aware that the peer application does not directly access SCTP streams.
 If, for example, a transport-protocol-agnostic client application tries to connect to a native SCTP server application that does not implement stream mapping, and assumes